-6. The applicant shall prepare and record a Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities for the subdivided parcels, specifying that the Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities, dated May 17, 2002, applies to PM-38289.
+- 6. The applicant shall prepare and record a Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities for the subdivided parcels, specifying that the Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities, dated May 17, 2002, applies to PM-38289. - 7.
+The final map shall include the following: The Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities, dated May 17, 2002, applies to PM-38289.